strimzi/proposals/016-kafka-connect-build.md

 There are several ways how to build container images.
 In addition to Kaniko and OpenShift Builds, I also looked at Buildah.
 But Kaniko and OpenShift Builds worked better (read as: _I didn't got Buildah to work_).

+The current interface between Strimzi and the builder is based on a `Dockerfile`.
+If needed, any other alternative technology which supports building containers from `Dockerfile` should be relatively easy to plugin as a replacement for the current ones.